40 Irresistible Second Date Ideas

 Go to an Open House

 Not because you’re already planning on purchasing a home together, but because it can be exciting to pretend you are.
 “It’s fun to see homes and talk about tastes and how you like to live and what you liked or didn’t like about those homes,” Zinn explains.
+Good second date ideas are those that require flirting with the unexpected.

 Have a Board Game Tournament